plotly/plotly.py/doc/python/px-arguments.md

 ### Supported Dataframes

-`px` functions natively support the following types of dataframes:

-- pandas
-- Polars
-- PyArrow
-- Modin

-`px` uses [Narwhals](https://narwhals-dev.github.io/narwhals/) to natively support these dataframes.
-Other types of dataframes that are currently supported by Narwhals may also work with `px`.
+`px` functions natively support pandas, Polars, and PyArrow dataframes. `px` uses [Narwhals](https://narwhals-dev.github.io/narwhals/) to provide this native dataframe support.
+Other types of dataframes that are currently supported by Narwhals, for example cuDF and Modin, may also work with `px`.

 You can also pass dataframes that are not natively supported, but which support the [dataframe interchange protocol](https://data-apis.org/dataframe-protocol/latest/).

 PySpark dataframes are also supported and are converted to pandas dataframes internally by Plotly Express.

+> There is a known issue where `px.icicle`, `px.treemap`, and `px.sunburst` used with a `path` parameter won't work with cuDF dataframes.

 #### Additional Dependencies Required